Updated for the 2023-2024 flu season

 A flu virus is often passed from child to child through sneezing or coughing.
 The virus can also live for a short time on surfaces.
 This includes doorknobs, toys, pens or pencils, keyboards, phones and tablets, and countertops.
 It can also be passed through shared eating utensils and drinking.
 Your child can get a flu virus by touching something that was touched by an infected person, and then touching their mouth, nose, or eyes.

 People are most contagious with the flu 24 hours before symptoms start, and while symptoms are most active.
 The risk of infecting others often ends about day 5 to 7 of the illness.
 Because the flu can be spread before symptoms start, it’s easy to pick up a flu virus.
-This is true especially with children, who often touch many surfaces and then their mouth, nose, or eyes.
+This is especially true with children, who often touch many surfaces and then touch their mouth, nose, or eyes.

 Are around people infected with the flu